sap-tutorials/sap-build-apps/tutorials/codejam-events-process-9/codejam-events-process-9.md

     Under **After the event is handled**, change the select to **Skip to Next Step**.

+    >If you cannot see this option, reduce the zoom of your browser.

     ![Configure timer event](assets/handle4.png)

 5. Click **Save** (upper right).